spotify/lemur/docs/dev.md

 [public lemur fork on Github](https://github.com/spotify/lemur):

 1. `cd public-lemur` so git is working in the submodule context.
-2. Create a new branch `git checkout -b my-new-feature-or-fix`.
+1. Create a new branch `git checkout -b my-new-feature-or-fix`.
-3. Change any file in `public-lemur/` and `git commit -m "..."` as usual.
+1. Change any file in `public-lemur/*`
+1. To test your changes locally, simply build and run the docker container.
+Docker will pick up the current version of any files in `public-lemur/*` as build context:
+   `cd ..`, `docker build -t spotify-lemur .`, `./dev-run.sh`.
-4. Push the branch to the fork (`git push --set-upstream origin my-new-feature-or-fix`)
+1. When happy with your changes, make sure you're back in the submodule context (`cd public-lemur`), make a commit (`git commit -m "..."`) and push the branch to the fork (`git push --set-upstream origin my-new-feature-or-fix`)
-5. Create a PR on the public fork, get it reviewed and merged.
+1. Create a PR on the public fork, get it reviewed and merged.
 NOTE: By default Github suggests to make the PR against the Netflix repository as ours was forked from there. **You have to manually change the base to `spotify/lemur`** otherwise you create the PR in the Netflix repo!
-6. `git checkout master` and `git pull` in `public-lemur`.
+1. `git checkout master` and `git pull` in `public-lemur`.
-7. `cd ..` to the spotify-lemur directory and up the submodule to the latest commit on a new branch:
+1. `cd ..` to the spotify-lemur directory and up the submodule to the latest commit on a new branch:
    - `git checkout -b up-submodule`
    - `git add public-lemur`